xanedarel/scripts/virtualisation/README.md

 ```
 (replace <x.x> with version number ie : 6.6)

-## reboot your device to ensure that the GPU is bound to the VFIO drivers
+## Reboot your device to ensure that the GPU is bound to the VFIO drivers
 ```
 # lspci -k | grep -A 2 'NVIDIA'
 ```